LollaPie/Sparkify/README.md

 ![Feature Importances of Random Forest Model](https://github.com/LollaPie/Sparkify/blob/main/fig11.png)

 Churn user have a shorter usage time than no-churn users.
+They use more GET requests like settings, about and help.
 They do not use the app on weekends as much as other users.
 And they get more advertisement then no-churn users.
 Locations of users or operating systems do not play an important role for churn prediction.

 ## Blog Post <a name="post"/>
 Main findings and explanations can be found in my Medium post [here](https://medium.com).